1.

 16.

-When he was around 8 years old, he was found to have an inhibitor and he has required bypassing agents to control episodes of bleeding.
-Despite this, he continues to have several bleeds every year especially in his bilateral knees.
+When he was around 8 years old, he was found to have an inhibitor against Factor VIII.
+He has required bypassing agents to control his episodes of bleeding.
+Despite this, he continues to have several bleeding events every year especially in his bilateral knees.
 Which medication should one consider adding at this time for prophylaxis to help control his episodes of bleeding?

 A .
 None